 Leonard has played on every Presidents Cup and Ryder Cup team since 1996, although he has yet to win a singles match outright.
 Despite the cup-clinching putt on the 17th at The Country Club, he still wound up with a halve against Jose Maria Olazabal.
 Favoring Firestone How good is Firestone Country Club?
-Jim Furyk loves the place, and he has never played particularly well Firestone has been part of the PGA Tour since 1954.
-But in 2002, its only significant tournament will be the PGA Championship, because the NEC Invitational will be played at Sahalee outside Seattle.
-"I'd like to see as many tournaments here as possible," Furyk said.
-"And you're looking at a guy who has not played well here before - so I like it.'
+Jim Furyk loves the place, and he has never played particularly well on it Firestone has been part of the PGA Tour since 1954.
+But in 2002, its only significant tournament will be the PGA Championship, Seniors because the NEC Invitational will be played at Sahalee outside Seattle.
+'I'd like to see as many tournaments here as possible," Furyk said.
+"And you're looking at a guy who has not played well here before - so I like it."
 If Furyk could choose where to play big tournaments, he would go with Las Vegas, where he has won the past two years.
-Spice Boys Lee Westwood and Darren Clarke, once known as the 'Spice Boys" on the European tour because of "I was in a position to make their love for high living, share something else in common.
-Both won tournaments by beating Tiger Woods down the stretch.
+Spice Boys "I was in a position to make the team this year, and I just haven't played well.

-Justin Leonard golfer

-the team this year, and I

-just haven't played well.